 Hitting The Slopes In Africa

-The question of whether you can snowboard in Africa has been answered by the enclaved kingdom of Lesotho who are ushering in a new era of sports tourism for the region.
+The question about snowboarding in Africa has been answered by the enclaved kingdom of Lesotho who are ushering in a new era of sports tourism for the region.

 Scores of snowsports enthusiasts from neighbouring South Africa and as far afield as Australia, Canada and New Zealand are spearheading a growing momentum of winter birds flocking to the Sky Kingdom’s groomed slopes year after year.